 When talking about Ipoh, we think of food, food and more food!
 Bean sprouts chicken ‘ngah choi kai’, white coffee, smooth flat rice noodles ‘sah hor fun’, dim sum and so much more for the insatiable appetite.
-On the first few days of Chinese New Year in Ipoh, we drove around the city hunting for mouth-watering local eats.
+On the first few days of Chinese New Year in this capital city of Perak, we drove around the city hunting for mouth-watering local eats.

 As usual, many shops were closed during the 15 days celebration.
 While exploring the streets, we came across some recently painted murals on the weathered walls of the alleys near the junction of Datuk Onn Jaafar and Jalan Sultan Iskandar.
 Just a few months ago, we dropped by the old streets of Georgetown Penang to check out the famous murals painted by Lithuanian artist Ernest Zacharevic.
 It was a pleasant surprise to see murals done by local artists popping up in Ipoh.